Traditional Irish Reuben Croquette Recipe For Your Family

 - Dash salt

 - Dash Craig’s Three Pepper Seasoning

 (For the coating)

-2 cups fine dry bread crumbs (white or wheat.
-I mix ’em.)
+- 2 cups fine dry bread crumbs (white or wheat.
+Or mix ’em.)

 (For the dipping sauce)